dirkschumacher/votingpower.r/README.md

 This topic is a bit esoteric but quite interesting.
 A number of algorithms exists both for measuring power and for the inverse problem: designing weights such that a specific voting power is achieved.
 The currently implemented methods have an exponential running time.
 However there exist some more advanced methods when dealing with larger voting bodies.

+More can be found [here](https://en.wikipedia.org/wiki/Banzhaf_power_index) or in the book of Felsenthal & Machover (1998).
+Below is a plot of the voting power of the EEC members in relation to the quota.

 Current version: 0.1.0

 # Installation